LeeWannacott/DataCamp-Projects/README.md

 Looks into the effect the introduction of handwashing had on the proportion of deaths at Viennese clinics.

 # 2R.
 Phyllotaxis Draw Flowers Using Mathematics
-Explores drawing flowers, using mathematics such as the golden number; within the statistical package R.
+Explores drawing flowers, using mathematics such as the golden ratio; within the statistical package R.

 # 3R.
 Rise and Fall of Programming Languages
 Analyzing the relative popularity of programming languages over time based on Stack Overflow data.